CatalaLang/catala-book/src/5-2-types.md

 ```catala
 (|2024-04-01|, $30, 1%) # This values has type (date, money, decimal)
 ```
-You can acess the `n`-th element of a tuple, starting at `0`, with the syntax `<tuple>.n`.
+You can acess the `n`-th element of a tuple, starting at `1`, with the syntax `<tuple>.n`.

 ## Functions

 Function types represent function values, *i.e* values that require being called with some arguments to yield a result.
-Functions are first-class value because Catala is a [functional programming language](https://en.wikipedia.org/wiki/Functional_programming).
+Functions are first-class values because Catala is a [functional programming language](https://en.wikipedia.org/wiki/Functional_programming).